unicornpkg/libunicornpkg/CONTRIBUTING.md

 ## Third-party dependencies

 Please refrain from adding third-party dependencies that are required to use `unicorn.core`, `unicorn.remote`, `unicorn.util`, and `unicorn.provider.com.github` as that requires us to bootstrap that dependency without using Unicornpkg packages.

+## Release process

+The release process is mostly scripted in the `just release` and `just release-publish` recipes.